tomjarosz/DayTripper_Itinerary_App/itin_app/README.md

     up the application in the server, the user should set up this process as an automatic process to be run once each day.
 Use "cron" or similar service for this.

+    As of 20170311, this function erases all places older than 7 days.
+A nice future feature would be to pass a parameter so the Admin can modify the number of days easily.

+    In the shell, run:

+    **python3 manage.py refresh_db**